Some former Sisi allies turn critics as Egypt election nears

 "A lack of popularity will always have some effect on stability," said Timothy Kaldas, non-resident fellow at the Tahrir Institute for Middle East Policy.
 "But Mubarak was unpopular for well over a decade and stayed in power with little meaningful challenge until 2011."

-Additional reporting by Ali Abdelaty; editing by Patrick Markey and Philippa Fletcher
+Reporting by Amina Ismail; Additional reporting by Ali Abdelaty; Editing by Patrick Markey and Philippa Fletcher

-Note: (This story has been corrected to remove reference to Baseera as state-owned in paragraph 10-11)